AntennaPod/antennapod.github.io/_events/0_A meeting template.md

 image:
 # Optional.
 Displayed on Events overview page and the event detail page.
 permalink:
-# Optional. "/events/:slug" recommended for recurring events, to avoid an an event getting a date-based URL.
+# Optional. "/events/short-text" recommended for recurring events, to avoid that the event gets a date-based URL.
 uid:
 # Required.
 Don't edit after publishing.
 Get one here: https://www.random.org/strings/?num=1&len=20&digits=on&upperalpha=on&unique=on&format=html&rnd=new
 sequence: